 Installing a web app onto your corporate servers adds more.
 Read more »

 Ganttic is good for scheduling many kinds of resources like people, facilities, vehicles, jobs, equipment and projects.
 We're struggling here to find a good definition what Ganttic really is.
 One is sure - Ganttic is hell of a good RESOURCE CALENDAR.

-Why sould anyone need a resource calendar?
+Why should anyone need a resource calendar?
 Read more »

-One of the most requested feature has been possibility to choose between US and european time formats.
+One of the most requested feature has been possibility to choose between US and European time formats.
 Well, now you can.
 You'll find it under Settings menu.
 Version 3.11 brings you also improved snap.
-Read more »

 No business uses software just because it is cool.
 We all want to solve something what's bothering us.
 The idea of Ganttic is to solve certain problems in business management.
 Here's complete list.
 Read more »

-Tom Taulli, a writer for Forbes.com took an interview from Ganttics CEO Indrek and wrote a positive post on blogs.forbes.com
+Tom Taulli, a writer for Forbes.com had an interview with Ganttic's CEO Indrek and wrote a positive post on F

 We really hope, that you have found our new user interface easier to read and this has made your planning experience more effortless.
 Read more »